remy/remysharp.com/public/drafts/how-tabs-should-work.md

 The people who push their "native" apps on users can't have more reasons why the web sucks.
 If something as basic as a tab doesn't work, obviously there's more ammo to push a closed native app or platform on your users.

 If you're going to be a web developer, one of your responsibilities is to maintain established interactivity paradigms.
 This doesn't mean "don't innovate".
-But it *does* mean: stop fucking up my scrolling experience with your poorly executed scroll-jank effects.
+But it *does* mean: stop fucking up my scrolling experience with your poorly executed scroll effects. `</rant>` *:breath:*

 ## URI fragment, absolute URL or query string?